 Q. Document the establishment of a program to promote the conservation of Purple Martins through research, state of the art management techniques, or public education.

-Please see the pdf documents titled "Category 1.
-B & Q Purple Martin Project City of Lake Geneva 1 of 2 UPDATED Jan.
-2019" and "Category 1.
-B & Q Purple Martin Project City of Lake Geneva 2 of 2 UPDATED Jan.
-2019."
-This provides a narrative and visual documentation of the pubic education efforts integral to the Purple Martin Project, begun by the City of Lake Geneva Avian Committee in 2018.
-It also documents the City's research partnership with with Dick Nikolai of the Purple Martin Conservation Association (PMCA) .
+The Purple Martin Project was started by the City of Lake Geneva Avian Committee in 2018, which partnered with researcher Dick Nikolai of the Purple Martin Conservation Association (PMCA).
 A core of volunteers was recruited to monitor the houses and collect data, interact with and educate residents and tourists, and participate in various community education programs.
-These volunteers were also educated in state-of-the-art management techniques from Helen Pugh, from the Hoy Audubon Society and Dick Nikolai of the (PMCA), anexpert on Purple Martin bredding and behavior and a retired Wisconsin DNR wildlife biologist.
-The uploaded document also provides information on the City of Lake Geneva banding efforts in service to research on Purple Martins.
+These volunteers were also educated in state-of-the-art management techniques from Helen Pugh, from the Hoy Audubon Society and Dick Nikolai of the (PMCA), an expert on Purple Martin breeding and behavior and a retired Wisconsin DNR wildlife biologist.
+The City of Lake Geneva also has banding efforts in service to research on Purple Martins.

 Community Forest Management